fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd14.md

                 - Yells back to the others to let them know of the Fire Giants to the North
             - Oberon dashes to Oberon and heals for 7hp (Healing Word)
                 - Talks to Dagon and they decide to go towards the Giants
-            - Darathra agrees to join Dagon & Oberon
+            - Daratha agrees to join Dagon & Oberon
             - Dagon goes to find his weapons
             - * a farm near Carlor & Thor catches fire *
             - Darz uses his slingshot on Giant 1 but misses